tcler/make-windows-vm/README.md

 1. All the examples above provide as much details as possible but generally not all the parameters above are mandatory.
 To get more help, see [README-options](./README-options.md) or just use -h (--help).

+2. If the password of windows is too weak, it will fail to deploy windows.

+3. all examples above test pass on Windows Server 2012,2012r2,2016,2019; and Windows 10 pass on basic ./answerfiles/\* on Host(RHEL-7 RHEL-8 Fedora-3X)

-2. libguestfs can't mount ntfs after RHEL-7.2, because libguestfs-winsupport was disabled for some reason.
+4. \[deprecated] libguestfs can't mount ntfs after RHEL-7.2, because libguestfs-winsupport was disabled for some reason.
 Now it seems only RHEL Server provides libguestfs-winsupport.

-3. For users of other distributions, we provide a workaround: Use USB as answer file media type instead of iso, thus we can write windows guest info on USB instead and still could read them from host (This is done automatically so no extra operations are needed).
+5. \[deprecated] For users of other distributions, we provide a workaround: Use USB as answer file media type instead of iso, thus we can write windows guest info on USB instead and still could read them from host (This is done automatically so no extra operations are needed).

-4. If the password of windows is too weak, it will fail to deploy windows.

-5. all examples above test pass on Windows Server 2012,2012r2,2016,2019; and Windows 10 pass on basic ./answerfiles/\*

 ## Tips